uo-applied-math/applied_math/pages/winter.md

 See [the schedule](winter_schedule.html) for topics by week and links to slides.

+Here is a collection of [student-transcribed notes](../notes/winter_2020/README.html).

+And, here is a collection of [in-class demonstrations](../demos/index.html).

 # Homework

 - **Assignment 1**.
 Due Wednesday Jan 15 [html](../assignments/winter/hw1.html), [Jupyter Notebook](../assignments/winter/hw1.ipynb)